 I finally did it.

-I’ve always been wary of putting too much faith in good events because I’m a cautious person by nature, but November was a good month for me.
-For the first time ever I managed to participate in NaNoWriMo (details on the event are here).
+I’ve always been wary of putting too much faith in good events.
+I’m cautious by nature, but November was a good month for me.
+For the first time ever, I managed to participate in NaNoWriMo.

-There’s a ton of NaNoWriMo how-to posts out there, and I don’t want to add to the deluge, but if you’re thinking of participating in NaNo and you’re an anxious writer like me, my tips might help.
+There are a ton of NaNo “how-to” posts out there, and I don’t want to add to the deluge.
+But if you’re thinking of participating in NaNoWriMo and you’re an anxious writer like myself, these personal tips might help.

-1. Plan Your Story In Advance
+1. Plan Your Story in Advance

-2. Do A 2-Month Practice Run
+2. Do a 2-Month Practice Run

-3. Write A Standalone Novel
+3. Write a Standalone Novel

 4. Understand That First Drafts Will Always Suck

-No, seriously, it will.
-Your NaNoWriMo draft will be terrible.
-It’ll be vaguely story-shaped and it’ll have a beginning, middle, and end, but it won’t be great.
-Not in 30 days.
-However no one will read this first draft but you, and once you accept the inevitability of this conclusion and give yourself permission to fuck up, it’s freeing.
+However: No one will read this first draft but you.
+Once you accept the inevitability of this conclusion and give yourself permission to fuck up, it’s freeing.
 Especially if you’re a perfectionist, which is what I veer towards, too.

 That said, I actually found it easier to break down my word count by scene, so I didn’t lose the flow of my story as I was writing it.
-I didn’t get tripped up by the plot or having to reread my own mess to remember what had happened.
+I didn’t get tripped up by the plot, or by having to reread my own mess to remember what had happened.

-Alongside this, I also created a Google Spreadsheet so I could track how many words I wrote for each chapter, and put a counter at the bottom where it told me how many words I would need to cut if I went over my limit.
-It keeps your story from dragging.
+Alongside this, I also created a Google Sheet so I could track how many words I wrote for each chapter.
+At the bottom of the spreadsheet, I put a counter where it told me how many words I would need to cut if I went over my word limit.

 7. Use NaNoWriMo’s Official Toolkit

-Follow the official NaNoWriMo account on Twitter to keep up-to-date on their latest announcements.
+- Follow the official NaNoWriMo Twitter to keep up-to-date on their latest announcements.

-8. Connect With Other Writers On Twitter
+8. Connect With Other Writers on Twitter

-There’s a whole hive of them there, ranging from folks who are just starting their journey to those who are already published.
-It helps to have friends who are your peers, who can cheer for your book and whom you can commiserate with over the state of your manuscript.
-First drafts are always rough.
+There’s a whole community of them out there, ranging from folks who are just starting their journey to those who are already published.
+It helps to have friends who are your peers, who can cheer for your book, and whom you can commiserate with over the state of your manuscript.

 9. Love What You’re Writing About

-I mean, a big reason why my NaNo book came so fast to me is because I was writing about a topic I love, and I know a ton about it.
+I mean, a big reason why my NaNo book came so quickly to me was that I was writing about a topic I love, and I know a ton about it.
 It’s 100% in my wheelhouse.

 Finishing a book is hard.
 Finishing a book on such a short timeline is worse.
-In order to do so you usually have to sacrifice your free time elsewhere, which in my case was my social life.
-Be prepared to be lonely.
+In order to do so, you usually have to sacrifice your free time elsewhere, which in my case was my social life.

-Additionally, when you reach those last couple chapters of your novel you’ll probably feel terrible.
-I’ve been through the process a couple times now, and after comparing notes with fellow writers it seems that our minds collectively decide that the last couple paragraphs required to complete The Thing is ‘too hard’ and give up.
-Sometimes crying is involved, and feelings of self doubt – am I good enough to finish this? – creep in.
-But once you come down out of that period of stress you’ll feel better.
+Additionally—when you reach those last couple chapters of your novel—you may feel terrible about yourself.
+I’ve been through the process of writing a book a couple times now, and after comparing mental notes with other writers, it seems that our minds collectively decide that the last couple paragraphs required to complete “the thing” are too hard.
+They abruptly give up.